Want to see your church get unstuck and reach its full potential?

 Getting new people through your doors is the first step, now let’s look at how you can be ready for them when they come.

-You may find 6 Ideas to Follow Up Church Visitors Effectively helpful in enhancing your follow-up strategy.
+You may also find our guide on 6 Ideas To Follow-Up Church Visitors Effectively helpful in enhancing your follow-up strategy.

 If your existing members can see that the church is expecting and ready for visitors, they will confidently start inviting their friends, family and coworkers knowing that they’ll receive a good welcome and be well looked after.

-Terrific or terrible, the standard of our worship services are a major factor in determining whether or not your church will thrive.
+Terrific or terrible, the standard of our worship services is a major factor in determining whether or not your church will thrive.

 There are certain skills, attitudes and practices that can help you or your worship leader lead worship better.